Click any image for a larger version

 The PDP–7 Service list (1972) shows that machine #47 was shipped to the Australian Atomic Energy Commission at Lucas Heights in January 1966 and consisted of the following options –

-For descriptions of the above options see the full PDP–7 options list here.
+For descriptions of the above options see the full PDP–7 options list.

-If you know of any information about any of the PDP–7 systems worldwide, options, location of existing systems, spare parts, ancillary bits, software, tapes or manuals, then please let us know here.
+If you know of any information about any of the PDP–7 systems worldwide, options, location of existing systems, spare parts, ancillary bits, software, tapes or manuals, then please contact us.